 Visitors can see the entrants in this year’s gingerbread competition.
 These are no basic gingerbread houses.
 Instead, you’ll find boats, mansions, advent calendars, and even movie sets expertly produced in miniature, edible style.

-Outside, 1 million lights illuminate the trees and buildings of Peddler’s Village beginning November 17.
+Outside, 1 million lights illuminate the trees and buildings of Peddler’s Village in the Grand Illumination beginning November 15, 2024.
 Across the shopping center, there are special displays for the season, including Christmas trees, a light tunnel, and more.

 Explore Wild Lights at Elmwood Park Zoo